 Reproduction is the process of producing individuals of the same kind.
-Most of the organisms reproduce by mating that increases the genetic variability of the organism.
+Most organisms reproduce by mating, which increases the genetic variability of the organism.
 The males and females have separate reproductive organs known as gonads.
-These gonads produce gametes that fuse together to form a single cell called zygote.
+These gonads produce gametes that fuse together to form a single cell called the zygote.

 Few animals such as earthworms, snails, slugs, etc. are hermaphrodites and possess male and female reproductive organs in the same organism.

 Also Read: Reproduction

 Table of Contents

 Depending on the number of parents involved, there are different modes of reproduction.
 In animals is two types of reproduction: